D5084, 5084, 24084

 July condition: green with small yellow warning panels, blanking plate fitted, shortened fuel & water tanks, exhaust located over engine room.

-June 28th condition: blue & yellow livery, BR emblems on all cab sides, numbers inboard of cab doors, shortened fuel & water tanks - with circular gauges, three rung bogie footsteps, hand/footholds still present, valencing still in place, locomotive looks reasonably ex-works.
+Condition June: blue & yellow livery, BR emblems on all cab sides, numbers inboard of cab doors, shortened fuel & water tanks - with circular gauges, three rung bogie footsteps, hand/footholds still present, valencing still in place, locomotive looks reasonably ex-works.

 On May 3rd 24084 was stabled at Cockshute, its first day in store?